People Reported the Florida Shooter, Like Trump Asked. He Still Got a Gun.

 “We were told last year that he wasn’t allowed on campus with a backpack on him,” Gard told the Miami Herald.
 “There were problems with him last year threatening students, and I guess he was asked to leave campus.”

 Even the FBI investigated what now appears to be an early warning of the violence to come.
-Last fall, a YouTube user name “nikolas cruz” left a comment on a video posted by Mississippi bail bondsman Ben Bennight: “Im going to be a professional school shooter.”
+Last fall, a YouTube user with the name “nikolas cruz” left a comment on a video posted by Mississippi bail bondsman Ben Bennight: “Im going to be a professional school shooter.”
 Bennight found the comment so disturbing that in addition to flagging it for removal by YouTube, he took a screenshot and tried to email it to the FBI.
 When it bounced back, he called the local FBI field office.

 Two FBI agents met with Bennight the next day, but he told them he didn’t know anything else about the user.
-A law enforcement official told the Post that they didn’t feel they had the legal justification to issue a subpoena to YouTube for the user’s information.
+A law-enforcement official told the Post that they didn’t feel they had the legal justification to issue a subpoena to YouTube for the user’s information.

-“No other information was included with that comment, which would include a time, location or the true identity of the person who made the comment,” said Robert Lasky, special agent in charge of the FBI’s Miami Division.
+“No other information was included with that comment, which would include a time, location, or the true identity of the person who made the comment,” said Robert Lasky, special agent in charge of the FBI’s Miami Division.
 “The FBI conducted database reviews, checks, but was unable to further identify the person who actually made the comment.”

-Then at some point last year, according to two federal law enforcement officials, Cruz went to Sunrise Tactical Gear in Florida, passed a background check, and purchased the AR-15-style weapon he would use on his former teachers and classmates.
+Then at some point last year, according to two federal law-enforcement officials, Cruz went to Sunrise Tactical Gear in Florida, passed a background check, and purchased the AR-15-style weapon he would use on his former teachers and classmates.

 “It was his gun,” family lawyer Jim Lewis said.
 “The family made him keep it in a locked gun cabinet in the house but he had a key.”

 Though plenty of people raised alarms with school officials, police, and federal agents, he had no criminal record, and no record of mental illness that would prevent him from purchasing a gun.
-Under federal law, someone can be put in to the background check database if they’ve been involuntarily committed to a mental hospital, or if a government body has declared them mentally incompetent.
+Under federal law, someone can be put in to the background-check database if they’ve been involuntarily committed to a mental hospital, or if a government body has declared them mentally incompetent.

-Getting someone committed involuntarily, or even into mental health treatment, can be extremely difficult.
+Getting someone committed involuntarily, or even into mental-health treatment, can be extremely difficult.

-“In the work that I’ve done with law enforcement officers, they’re in a tough spot because they want to be helpful but can’t do much when laws haven’t been broken,” Melissa Reeves, a former president of the National Association of School Psychologists who assists schools in assessing potential threats, told Politico.
-“I don’t know what law enforcement officers would’ve done.”
+“In the work that I’ve done with law-enforcement officers, they’re in a tough spot because they want to be helpful but can’t do much when laws haven’t been broken,” Melissa Reeves, a former president of the National Association of School Psychologists who assists schools in assessing potential threats, told Politico.
+“I don’t know what law-enforcement officers would’ve done.”

 The question of when and how to keep firearms away from someone experiencing mental illness is complex.
-In the wake of the Florida school shooting, officials from Attorney General Jeff Sessions to House Speaker Paul Ryan to Florida Governor Rick Scott have made vague calls to address the role of mental illness in mass shootings, which is often how Republicans avoid talking about tightening gun safety laws.
+In the wake of the Florida school shooting, officials from Attorney General Jeff Sessions to House Speaker Paul Ryan to Florida Governor Rick Scott have made vague calls to address the role of mental illness in mass shootings, which is often how Republicans avoid talking about tightening gun-safety laws.

-But some are calling for their states to take specific action, by passing laws that would allow law enforcement officers, or in some cases family members, to petition the court to temporarily seize firearms from someone believed to pose a threat to themselves or others.
+But some are calling for their states to take specific action, by passing laws that would allow law-enforcement officers, or in some cases family members, to petition the court to temporarily seize firearms from someone believed to pose a threat to themselves or others.
 The New York Times reports:

 The measures, known as “red flag laws” or extreme risk protection orders, have shown evidence of reducing suicides in Connecticut, where the first such law was passed in 1999, and in recent years have also been passed in California, Washington and Oregon.
 Eighteen states, including Florida, and the District of Columbia are considering such laws this year, according to a list compiled by Everytown for Gun Safety, a nonprofit advocacy group.